-Florida's Panhandle faces 'hurricane of a century'
+Punishing Hurricane Michael closes in on Florida Panhandle

 “We honestly felt we might have a tropical system and weren’t sure where it would go and now we’re staring down the barrel of a category 4 storm,” Gillum told CNN.

+“Satellite images of Michael’s evolution on Tuesday night were, in a word, jaw-dropping,” wrote Bob Henson, a meteorologist with weather site Weather Underground.

-More than 2.1 million residents of at least 20 Florida counties were under mandatory or voluntary evacuation orders.
+People in coastal parts of 20 Florida counties were told to leave their homes.
 Much of the area is rural and known for small tourist cities, beaches and wildlife reserves, as well as Tallahassee.

-“Hurricane Michael is forecast to be the most destructive hurricane to hit the Florida Panhandle in a century,” Governor Rick Scott told reporters, speaking about seven hours before Michael was expected to make landfall.

-Earlier, Scott said on Twitter that it was too late to evacuate the target zone and that people who had stayed should immediately seek refuge.
+Governor Rick Scott said on Twitter on Wednesday morning that it was too late to evacuate the target zone and that people who had stayed should immediately seek refuge.

-Some of the storm’s most significant early impact was to offshore energy production.
-U.S. producers in the Gulf cut oil production by about 40 percent and natural gas output by 28 percent on Tuesday, the Bureau of Safety and Environmental Enforcement said.
+Hurricane center Director Ken Graham said on Facebook that Michael would be the worst storm in recorded history to hit the Panhandle.

+“Going back through records to 1851 we can’t find another Cat 4 in this area, so this is unfortunately a historical and incredibly dangerous and life-threatening situation,” he said.

 President Donald Trump declared a state of emergency for the entire state of Florida, freeing up federal assistance to supplement state and local disaster responses.